 Our Skin tells a story about what’s going on beneath it.
-If your skin is more ghost story than fairy tale, don’t panic!
+If your skin is more ghost story than a fairy tale, don’t panic.
 Those breakouts might be offering valuable information about your health.
-We’re revisiting the ancient art of face mapping with this piece from Food Matters and organic skincare pro Annmarie Gianni and learning how to solve our skin woes from the inside out…
+We’re revisiting the ancient art of face mapping with this piece from Food Matters, and organic skincare pro, Annmarie Gianni on learning how to solve our skin woes from the inside out…

 Argh, those nasty breakouts.
 You scrub and you wash and you tone and you moisturize, and still they show up just when you least need them, like right before a big interview, presentation, or meeting with your new in-laws.